By: Ben Richardson Last updated: November 29th, 2021

 If you are looking for inspiration, they work very well as Power BI will suggest both the types of data to use in your visual and the type of visual itself.

 Another good use case is if you are going to be asked questions about your data which you will be expected to answer in real-time.
 Instead of building a visual for every possible question, the Q&A visual allows users to ask and answer their own questions interactively.
+Another visual that is useful in this scenario is the tree decomposition visual.

 Keep in mind that the Q&A visual works best when your data is prepared, with all fields in plain language.
 If your fields are not set up this way, creating a Q&A visual is more cumbersome for the person asking the question.